-- Now write ‘ Adb devices ‘ in the command window or write ‘ .\adb devices ‘ or ‘ .\adb.exe devices ‘ in powershell window
+- Now write ‘ Adb devices ‘ in the command window or write ‘ .\adb devices ‘ or ‘ .\adb.exe devices ‘ in the Powershell window

-- For the first time, you will have to authorize adb connection on your phone.
-Check ‘remember this PC’ option while authorizing adb access.
+- For the first time, you will have to authorize ADB connection on your phone.
+Check the ‘remember this PC’ option while authorizing ADB access.

 - If you see a serial number followed by ‘device’ as shown in the image above, you are all set.

 11 Things to try with ADB on Android